-Another of the more significant trends for the Cheltenham Festival’s Ballymore has seen nine of the last ten winners be 6-year-olds.
-The one to break the trend was The New One in 2013 when he got the win as a 5-year-olds.
+Another of the more significant trends for the Cheltenham Festival’s Ballymore has seen eight of the last ten winners be 6-year-olds.
+The ones to break the trend were 2022 winner Sir Gerhard (7 years old) and last year’s winner Impaire Et Passe (5 year old).

 Nineteen of the last 20 Ballymore winners had recorded a win within their last three starts as well.
 A female horse has not won the Ballymore, albeit only 10 have been entered in the previous 20 editions.

 Our racing experts will look at trends like those for this year’s Ballymore Novices’ Hurdle betting tips.

 All About The Ballymore Novices’ Hurdle: Past and Present